pragmagrid/cloud/VirtualBox/Readme.rst

 ====================

 This file is a set of parameters used  to describe frontend and compute nodes VM images of the cluster.
-The file is parsed by the ``vb_cluster`` script and the values are used to create all vboxmanage commands needed to define and register VMs with the VirtualBox.
+The file is parsed by the ``vbox_cluster`` script and the values are used to create all vboxmanage commands needed to define and register VMs with the VirtualBox.
 Most values are working defaults that don't need changes.::